ustasb/ps1_lint/README.md

 There are two ways to use PS1Lint.

-1. Use the setup.py to install the module to your machine.
+1. Use setup.py to install the module to your machine.

         python3 setup.py install